webplatform/docs/tutorials/learning_why_we_use_css/index.md

 === Linking your document to your stylesheet ===

 <ol>
-<li><p>To link your document to your stylesheet, edit your HTML file.
+<li><p>To link your document to your style sheet, edit your HTML file.
 Add the line highlighted here:</p>

 <syntaxhighlight lang="html5"><!DOCTYPE html>
  <html>